kaitlynmcl/memory-Game/README.md

 To run the game locally, download the repository and run it in your terminal.
 By running npm start, you can visit localhost:3000, and play the game!

-For an web version, you can also play the game [here](https://boiling-refuge-85146.herokuapp.com/) !
+For a web version, you can also play the game [here](https://boiling-refuge-85146.herokuapp.com/)!

 # Technologies Used
 * React